United Republic of Tanzania

-In line with the whole-of-society approach outlined in the New York Declaration, the application of the CRRF is led by the Government and is guided by broad partnerships in-country.
-UNHCR and a wide range of humanitarian and development actors, including civil society, are actively participating in the process.
+In line with the whole-of-society approach outlined in the New York Declaration, the application of the CRRF is led by the Government, facilitated by UNHCR, and guided by broad partnerships in-country.
+A wide range of humanitarian and development actors, including civil society, are actively participating in the process.

-Operational and funding needs to deliver on a comprehensive response
+Operational and funding needs to deliver on a comprehensive refugee response

 - Building capacity towards a “whole-of-government” approach and foster greater understanding for local government authorities to implement programmes for the benefit of refugees and host communities alike.

-- Making the case that establishing settlements rather than refugee camps, and including refugees in national systems, yield benefits for host communities and helps strengthen national development plans.
+- Support the Government to establish settlements rather than refugee camps, and including refugees in national systems, yielding benefits for host communities and helping strengthen national development plans.

-- Complementary pathways: UNHCR asks third-country governments – in cooperation and with the support of other stakeholders, such as the private sector, civil society and diaspora organizations - to establish and expand complementary pathways for refugees living in CRRF pilot countries.
-These pathways may include expanded family reunification and family-based mobility; labour mobility schemes; scholarships and education programmes; and regional mobility schemes.
+These pathways may include expanded family reunification and family-based mobility; labour mobility schemes, including in the region; and scholarships and education programmes.
 (Note: implementation of such pathways necessitates certain facilitative administrative measures, as well as protection safeguards.
 UNHCR may support States with technical advice in these areas).
 UNHCR can provide more information on the needs relating to complementary pathways.

-- Support to operational responses to build refugee resilience, facilitate the inclusion of refugees in national service delivery, and ease the pressures on refugee-hosting regions and districts.
+- Support to operational responses to build refugee resilience, to facilitate the inclusion of refugees in national service delivery, as a way to ease the pressures on refugee-hosting regions and districts.